generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 Now that the basic idea has been motivated and demonstrated in a language more suited to it (I think this is actually a fairly good illustration of the utility of monads as "programmable semicolons" in languages with good syntax/compiler support for them), we can get to the main question: can we implement a reasonably ergonomic and performant version of this in Python?
 It is clear enough that McCarthy's `amb` operator can be implemented in basically any programming language; [Rosetta Code](https://rosettacode.org/wiki/Amb#Python) contains several implementations that seem fairly clean and well-behaved, including a (somewhat impractical) transliteration of the list monad described above (as well as more [Haskell](https://rosettacode.org/wiki/Amb#Haskell) examples).

-This is somewhat brittle, since we are forced to intermediate every operation in our code TODO.
+This is somewhat brittle, since we are forced to intermediate every operation in our code with a set of predefined combinators.
 Clearly, we would prefer to go beyond `amb`-like data structures -- we want to interleave Python's control flow with some amount of automated branching logic.
 Unless we want to either:

 - (a) build a DSL supplanting Python's normal constructs and implement our own pseudo-interpreter/compiler; and/or
 - (b) perform AST-munging of the kind certain Python JIT compilers (Numba, etc.) do
-- (c) perform runtime tracing of the branching structure (more on this later)
+- (c) perform runtime tracing of the branching structure (more on this in an in-progress future post)

 ...this seemingly requires some way to interrupt execution at specific points and backtrack/rewind to those points, modifying execution state each time before resuming to inject the state of the current "branch".